ismailhabib/custom-protocol-detection/README.md

+# Warning: this library is no longer maintained

 # Custom Protocol Detection in Browser
 Detect whether a custom protocol is available in browser (FF, Chrome, IE8, IE9, IE10, IE11, and Edge)